metonym/parcel-preact-typescript/README.md

 This template provides the simplest possible set-up that combines Parcel, Preact X and TypeScript.

-## Note

-Preact X is still in beta release.
-This project's dependencies and documentation will be actively updated.

 ## Getting Started

 Clone the repository and install its dependencies.